Per is a theorem prover implemented in OCaml, constitutes a MLTT-80 core for a dependently-typed lambda calculus,

 for inductives), with equal acting as the termination oracle.

-, it steps to succ succ succ succ zero
+For plus 2 2, it steps to succ succ succ succ zero, terminating at a constructor form.

 Theorem.
 Normalization terminates (cf. [1].
 Strong Normalization via CIC).
 Every well-typed term in the system has a ormal form under β- and ι-reductions.